 As a social activist Peter is a strong advocate for those who have no voice in society.
 He has written widely on issues relating to young homeless people such as accommodation, drugs, juvenile justice, the Gardaí, prisons and education.
 He has a regular article in the monthly Redemptorist magazine, Reality, and speaks on issues of homelessness, justice and faith to groups around the country.
 He is a critic of government policy on issues such as homelessness, drugs and criminal justice.

-Now based at Peter McVerry Trust’s Open Access Centre in Upper Sherrard Street, Peter’s ongoing work with and campaigning on behalf of troubled young people has made him one of the most prophetic voices in Ireland today.
+Peter was based for over 30 years at the Open Access Centre in Upper Sherrard Street but is now based out of Information and Advice Centre in Bekeley Street, Dublin 7.
+Peter’s ongoing work with and campaigning on behalf of troubled young people has made him one of the most prophetic voices in Ireland today.

 The Meaning is in the Shadows is a collection of writings by Fr McVerry, which reflect on his experiences working in Dublin’s inner city.
 He questions the structures that affect the lives of those on the margins and makes radical suggestions for change.

-Jesus:Social Revolutionary? is the new book written by Fr McVerry, challenging Christian churches to re-examine their priorities, saying that social justice should be at the heart of all that the Christian churches preach and do.
+Jesus:Social Revolutionary? is a book written by Fr McVerry challenging Christian churches to re-examine their priorities, saying that social justice should be at the heart of all that the Christian churches preach and do.

 The God of Mercy, The God of Gospels (April 2016)